firebase/extensions/.github/ISSUE_TEMPLATE/fr.md

 ### [READ] Step 1: Are you in the right place?

-Issues filed here should be about bugs for a **specific extension in this repository**.
+Issues filed here should be about a feature request for a **specific extension in this repository**.
 To file a feature request that affects multiple extensions or the Firebase Extensions platform, please reach out to
 [Firebase support](https://firebase.google.com/support/) directly.

 ### [REQUIRED] Step 2: Extension name